Agriculture, Soil, Fertilizer & Farm Operations calculator

 - Total field or crop cost: Include the cost items you want assigned to this acre basis.

-- Acres covered by cost: Use planted, harvested, treated, or rented acres consistently.
+- Acres covered by the cost: Use planted, harvested, treated, or rented acres consistently.

-- Cost basis conversion: Use 1 for direct cost per acre or adjust for crop share, ownership share, or unit conversion.
+- Cost basis conversion factor: Use 1 for direct cost per acre or adjust for crop share, ownership share, or unit conversion.

 How to use the result